kubernetes-hy/kubernetes-hy.github.io/data/part-2/2-organizing-a-cluster.md

   hashgenerator-dep-7b9b88f8bf-lvcv4   1/1     Running   0          5m30s
 ```

 _nodeSelector_ is a blunt tool.
-Let's say you have a cluster of various machines, ranging from a [fighter jet](https://gcn.com/articles/2020/01/07/af-kubernetes-f16.aspx) to a toaster to a supercomputer.
+It's great when you want to define binary qualities, like "don't run this application if the node is using an HDD instead of an SSD" by labeling the nodes according to disk types.
+There are more sophisticated tools you should use when you have a cluster of various machines, ranging from a [fighter jet](https://gcn.com/articles/2020/01/07/af-kubernetes-f16.aspx) to a toaster to a supercomputer.
 Kubernetes can use _affinity_ and _anti-affinity_ to select which nodes are prioritized for which applications and _taints_ with _tolerances_ so that a pod can avoid certain nodes.
 For example, if a machine has a high network latency and we wouldn't want it to do some latency critical tasks.

 See [affinity and anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) and [taints and tolerances](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) for detailed information.
 We will not be assigning pods to specific nodes on this course, as we have a homogeneous cluster.